Kulp History, Family Crest & Coats of Arms

 One of the first records of the family was Johannes Coup who was recorded there in Aberdeen in 1408.
 "A 'commone hande bell, with ale proffetis,' was granted to William Colp and his son, David Colp in the same town in 1503, and a payment was made in 1518 to Sir Andrew Cup, evidently a cleric."

-Important Dates for the Kulp family
+Early History of the Kulp family

 This web page shows only a small excerpt of our Kulp research.
 Another 160 words (11 lines of text) covering the year 1408 is included under the topic Early Kulp History in all our PDF Extended History products and printed products wherever possible.